 Financing: General Fund Time Frame: Identify innovative and alternative housing options to help further housing production by December 2025; amend the Zoning Ordinance as needed.
 Implementation Responsibility: City of Firebaugh Quantified Objective: 10 lower-income units, 10 moderate-income units, and 5 above moderate- income units to reduce displacement risk for all residents and facilities in income-integrated neighborhoods.
+Opportunities for lower-income unit development will be prioritized in areas of moderate- and high-income opportunity, including along State Route 33 and the southeast area of city, to promote housing mobility for lower-income households.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 4.4